10 Running Myths That Are Slowing You Down

 Myth 6: When you get injured the answer is to replace your shoes.

 WRONG.
 You cannot blame shoes for your injuries!!!
 It is almost always you, how you are moving, to aggressive a training plan for your current level of fitness, overtraining, a lack of sleep, poor nutrition or weakness, .
 We think its the shoes because this is what we have been told.
 In reality it is poor form, poor core strength and weakness in our legs that is the problem.
 In our sedentary lives, we are not very strong, we get tired easily and then our bodies break down.
 Of course you want good shoes but to really get strong and reduce injuries, dial in a comprehensive training program that includes strength, core, recovery and nutrition Meet yoru body where it is at, tune into it and push from there.

 Myth 7: Runners will bulk up or get hurt strength training.

-Wrong.
+WRONG.
 This is not true when you do the right kind of strength training that moves you in a way that allows to become a better runner.
 Runner specific strength training does not mean lifting heavy weight in the gym.
 It means learning how to connect to your core, how to do a push up and how to make squats, lunges and side stepping exercises a regular part of your training program.
 These can all be done at home without any equipment in less than 30 minutes and still make you stronger with bulking you up.
-If you aren’t going to get stronger, running is going to be hard and you are going to struggle achieving your goals - weight goals and distance/time goals.
+If you aren’t working to get stronger, running is going to be hard and you are going to struggle achieving your goals - weight goals and distance/time goals.
 GET STRONG

 XO - Carey